 Australians do not need a visa to enter Bulgaria for stays up to 90 days within a six month period.

 Bulgaria is not yet a Schengen member country.
 Visa and other entry and exit conditions (such as, customs and quarantine regulations) may change as they are realigned during the Bulgaria’s accession to the Schengen zone.
-You should contact the nearest Embassy or Consulate of Bulgaria for the most up to date information, or visit the Bulgarian Ministry of Foreign Affairs website.
+You should contact the nearest Embassy or Consulate of Bulgaria for the most up to date information.

 Bulgaria is part of the European Union and complies with EU currency regulations.
 People travelling directly to or from a country outside the EU carrying 10,000 Euros or more in cash (or the equivalent amount in another currency) are required to declare the cash at the place of arrival or departure from the EU.
 Travellers failing to declare the cash or providing incomplete or incorrect information will incur a fine.
 There is no requirement to declare cash when travelling from one EU country to another.